 Ben Bickle detailed the modeling workflow, which is guided by the TurboSquid’s StemCell requirements.
-In the end, you get two models for show and for games.
-The design is fully functional and holds a lot of surprises.

 I’m an Associate Producer at TurboSquid, and one of my roles is as a resource for artists looking to branch into Real-Time.
 I never appreciated how different models made for Film and Television (referred to as a DCC workflow) is from making models for Real-Time applications like games.
 Traditionally, artists start and master one type of workflow, and the nuances involved in switching workflows can mean relearning and rethinking how to do even basic techniques.